...

 Mr. Pascal Published in Mark Twain Publication

-Mr. John Pascal is a teacher of 9th, 11th Grade English Honors, and The Writings of Mark Twain Honors accepted an appointment to the Editorial Board of the Mark Twain Journal.
-In addition, last summer the editors of the Mark Twain Journal, the oldest American academic journal devoted to a single author asked him to write an article in his continuous Twain studies and he wrote: “Mark Twain ‘On the Move’ with his Twenty-First Century Passengers” for publication in its Spring 2024 edition.
+Mr. John Pascal, a teacher of 9th, 11th Grade English Honors, and The Writings of Mark Twain Honors has accepted an appointment to the national Editorial Board of the Mark Twain Journal The Author and His Era.
+In addition, last summer the editors of the Mark Twain Journal, asked him to write an article in his continuous Twain studies and he wrote: “Mark Twain ‘On the Move’ with his Twenty-First Century Passengers” for publication in its Spring 2024 edition.
 This marks his fourteenth formal publication in Mark Twain studies.

 In his Twain class, the students learn that in living abroad for twelve years and crossing the Atlantic twenty-five times, Twain wrote five travel books: The Innocents Abroad (1869), Roughing It (1872), A Tramp Abroad (1880), Life on the Mississippi (1883), and Following the Equator (1897).
 For an awareness and appreciation of Twain’s travel works, Mr. Pascal has his students read Mark Twain on the Move: A Travel Reader edited by Drs.
 Alan Gribben and Jeffery Alan Melton (2009).
 During the year, the students prepare three reaction papers that do not simply restate where Twain was, but rather to focus on what Twain said about what he saw, discuss their reactions to Twain’s words, and more lastingly, consider the relevancies to their lives.